-Sales involving a change one legal property class to another will be reviewed.
+Sales involving a change from one legal property class to another will be reviewed.
 Changing from residential to commercial use is an example of a class change.
 A class change would not be involved if a restaurant were converted to an office building, since both uses would be classified as commercial property.
 A change of class from seasonal-recreation residential to residential or vice versa should not be rejected.
 Sales should not be automatically excluded if the class changes are among the agricultural, rural vacant, or managed forest classes.
 The property should remain in the class it was in before the sale.
+A change in use from commercial to industrial or industrial to commercial should not be rejected as a use change, as both uses reside with the same class (3a).
+Within eCRV, under the County Tab > Property Types, the 'Property Type Group' should be based on the Buyer's planned use of the property.
+As always if there are extenuating circumstances with a sale, contact your PTCO.

 Use change requires that most of the value will be moved to a different property classification.
 This reject reason should be supported with a comment.